 OW actively makes available spaces that promote the health and wellness of students, and address the physical, spiritual and social needs of its students, by encouraging participation in Student Clubs.
 Clubs are also developed around student interest.
-The Student Representative Council is responsible for the clubs and all questions or suggestions can be directed to chair.
+The Student Liaison is responsible for the clubs and all questions or suggestions can be directed to the Student Support Department.